 The memory map is handcrafted with information obtained from VideoCore MailBox's properties channel.
-In addition to standard mappings, the BCM2837 MMIO is also mapped in kernel space before the frame buffer at -128M or 0xFFFFFFF_F8000000 (other platforms may have map it elsewhere).
-The correct address can be acquired from bootboot.aarch64.mmio_ptr field of the information structure.
+In addition to standard mappings, the BCM2837 MMIO is also mapped in kernel space before the frame buffer at -128M or 0xFFFFFF_F8000000.
+The physical address can be acquired from bootboot.aarch64.mmio_ptr field of the information structure, detected by using MIDR_EL1.